PFS-CFDEM/.github/profile/README.md

 - More accurate and flexible interface field and void fraction computation.
 - Improved robustness in periodic and multi-particle IB interactions.
 - Backward-compatible with the original CFDEM workflow.
-- New contact force model including VdW cohesion
+- Support for **cohesive particle dynamics** via van der Waals force modeling.

 > 💡 *These developments are part of the PFS research effort to improve fully resolved simulations of particle-laden flows, enabling more accurate and efficient large-scale simulations.*